RuiyangJu/Kuzushiji-Character-Recognition/README.md

 * We use [Metom](https://codh.rois.ac.jp/char-shape/app/metom/) for character classification.
 The official source code is available on [Hugging Face](https://huggingface.co/SakanaAI/Metom).

 ### Run
-* You can run character classification as follows：
+* You can run character classification as follows:
 * The Metom model will be downloaded automatically and stored in `./classification/models/Metom`.
   ```
     python ./classification/run.py --root_dir ./crop/output_real/crops --out_dir ./classification/output_real --batch_size 1280